VDeLChesS/VDeLChesS/README.md

 Hello,

-Currently living in Vienna, my hometown, I am immersed in the world of programming, currently focusing on C# and Unity for game development.
-I started learning programming languages less than a year ago.
+In my previous professional career, I have gained extensive experience in the field of customer service and after-sales.
+As a Credit Control Manager at GoStudent, I was responsible for optimizing incoming payments and coordinating outgoing refunds for over 18 months.
+This role sharpened my skills in handling financial data and gave me a deep understanding of payment processes.
+During my time as an insurance consultant and my 18 months in customer support at Allianz Partners GmbH, I was able to further develop my communication skills and deepen my competence in dealing with customers.
-So far my coding journey extends to languages like Python, HTML, CSS, JavaScript for fullstack Developer and also C#.
-What started as a curiosity has transformed into a newfound love for coding, aligning seamlessly with my fascination for problem-solving and creativity.
+I speak fluent German, French, and English, which allows me to communicate effortlessly with customers and colleagues from different linguistic and cultural backgrounds.

-I look forward to leveraging my skills and experiences to contribute meaningfully to any endeavor I undertake.
+I started programming independently a year ago, using the courses at the ZTM Online Academy as a guide.
+My journey began in the field of web development with Python, HTML, CSS, JavaScript, PHP, and MySQL.
+Recently, I also started programming in C# and Java.
+Although I do not have much practical work experience, I am a fast learner and highly motivated to deepen my knowledge further.

 Victor Chesnay
 deluchesnay@gmail.com